jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/getting-started_basic-usage.rst

 Using the ZIP              ``require '/path/to/aws-autoloader.php';``
 ========================== =====================================================

-In this guide, we show examples that assume the Composer installation method.
+In this topic, we show examples that assume the Composer installation method.
 If you're using a different installation method, you can refer back to this section to find the correct ``require`` code to use.

 Usage Summary
 -------------

-The basic usage pattern of the SDK is that you instantiate a **Client** object for the AWS service you want to interact with.
+To use the SDK to interact with an AWS service, instantiate a **Client** object.
 Client objects have methods that correspond one to one with operations in the service's API.
 To execute a particular operation, you call its corresponding method.
 This method either returns an array-like **Result** object on success, or throws an **Exception** on failure.